 Paid Web hosting

 Professional web hosting costs money.
-In most cases you have to pay for the domain and the available web space.
+In most cases, you have to pay for the domain and the available web space.
 The package includes email-addresses accompanying the site.
+Amazon AWS

 Finding a Domain name